4 Creative Ways to Turn Your Real Estate Listing Photos Into Awesome Marketing Content

 You’ve probably seen other Instagram accounts posting photos with custom text they’ve added on top.
 It’s actually much easier to do than you think, and your listing photos make for the perfect background.

-Pick your photo (simpler is better when you’re going to be adding extras on top) and use a tool like Over or Canva to place text or graphics on top.
+Pick your photo (simpler is better when you’re going to be adding extras on top) and use a tool like Over or other photo editing apps to place text or graphics on top.

 Ideas include real estate statistics, fun facts, inspirational or funny quotes related to real estate, and calls-to-action (such as to read your latest blog post, or come out to an open house).